koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### Codebase

-This not directly related to AWS Lambda, of course you can use Amazon's offering.
+This not directly related to AWS Lambda, of course, you can use Amazon's offering.
 You can deploy the same function multiple times and version your deployments easily.

 ### Dependencies